 Sometimes it feels like no one will give you experience until you already have experience – that’s where volunteer work comes in.

-- Mentor or offer peer support to other students
+- Mentoring or providing peer support to fellow students.

-- Help the school magazine (with writing, distributing, marketing) or other clubs and societies
+- Contributing to the school magazine (with writing, distribution, marketing) or other clubs and societies.

-- Work in the library or student help centre
+- Working in the library or student help centre.

 New South Wales

 Keep a short resume handy